 While the dice may leave plenty of luck in the game, you can increase your chances of winning if you know how to use your resources.
 These tips will help you win your next game of Settlers of Catan.

 Your absolute first priority in any game of Settlers should be building new settlements.
 Since each settlement has to be at least two spaces apart, this means you'll generally need to build two new roads whenever you want to build a settlement.

 Spend your wood and brick on roads early on, and create a new settlement as soon as you can.
 The extra resources you get from having 50 percent more settlements than before making your first settlement a great jump forward.

 Move to a port early, if possible.
-The 2:1 ports are great if you have high production of the associated resource, as it means you won't have to rely on other players to get what you need.
+The 2-to-1 ports are great if you have high production of the associated resource, as it means you won't have to rely on other players to get what you need.

 You'll want lots of room to play new settlements and possibly reach for longest road, so try to expand by building roads towards underpopulated areas.
 If you're competing with someone else for the same area, move to block them if you can, but don't sink roads into going towards somewhere you can be blocked out of too easily.